Treatment for bone cancer

 - Actinomycin D

-Please see our booklet called Understanding Chemotherapy, which you can download from our "Important cancer information booklets" list on the right hand side of this page, for more information.
+Please see our booklet called Understanding Chemotherapy and Other Cancer Drugs, which you can download from our "Publications about cancer treatment side effects" list on the right hand side of this page, for more information.
 For more about drugs, see our information list of chemotherapy drugs.

 This treatment uses high-energy rays to kill the cancer cells in your bone.
 It can be given before or after surgery, or instead of it, if surgery cannot be done.
 Please see our booklet Understanding Radiotherapy, which you can download from our "Important cancer information booklets" list on the right hand side of this page, for more information on radiotherapy.